DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 If we let users change all notifications at the same time Then they’ll be able to change their settings more quickly

-Note: we thought about using toggle switches but decided to try this first instead as it's easier to build and far less risk.
+Note: we thought about using toggle switches but decided to try this first instead as it’s easier to build and far less risk.
 Toggle switches may be confusing and inaccessible without the right care.

 ![Screenshot of ‘Notification settings’ page.](settings-page.png "There’s a change link per organisational relationship")